“If I were here alone, these woods could be a frightful place. But now I have met my friend who loves me. We can talk to the road’s end.”

 What is Coaching Supervision?

 As the coaching profession matures, the idea of professional supervision is coming into focus.
 It is still becoming defined and is not a requirement, but it’s a strong and enriching practice.
-As a Marriage and Family Therapist, I was both supervised and a Supervisor, and the parallels are compelling.
+As a Marriage and Family Therapist, I was both supervised and a Supervisor, and the parallels are compelling when it comes to continuous personal professional development.

-While individual and group Mentor Coaching focuses on your understanding and skillful application of the eleven ICF Core Competencies, Coaching Supervision is a professional practice designed to help you in your personal and continuing learning and self-reflection as you build strong alliances with the people you coach.
+While individual and group Mentor Coaching focuses on your understanding and skillful application of the ICF Core Competencies, Coaching Supervision is a professional practice designed to help you in your personal and continuing learning and self-reflection.
 In Supervision, you may work through things like:

 Your thinking about a coachee’s process and issues that have become complex.